LMH Health experiencing telephone issues | Learn More

 Search by Specialty

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Pregnancy: Healthy Weight Gain
+Home > Be Healthy > Health Library > Pregnancy: Healthy Weight Gain

 During pregnancy, lots of women wonder about how their body will change and how much weight they will gain.
 Maybe this is something that you've been thinking about too.

 Weight gain is healthy and normal when you're pregnant.
 And there's no fixed number of pounds that you should be aiming for.
 Instead, there's a range of weight gain that's good for you and your baby.

 Ask your doctor what your range is for healthy weight gain.
 It's based on your health, your pregnancy, and your weight before pregnancy.

 If you're worried about weight gain during pregnancy, try not to focus too much on the numbers.
 Think more about having a healthy pregnancy by being active and feeding your baby with healthy foods.

 Gaining too much or too little weight raises some health risks for you and your baby.

 Gaining too much weight when you're pregnant can raise your risk of having a large baby.
 If your newborn is 10 lb (5 kg) or larger, you may be more likely to have: